 Early youth organisations

 The first youth organisations were Christian groups aimed at 12 to 18 year olds.
-They were designed to turn youths into good citizens and keep them out of trouble.
+They were designed to keep youths out of trouble and turn them into good citizens.
 Their popularity meant that groups for younger children soon followed.

 The YMCA was the first New Zealand youth group.
 It was set up in 1855.
 It was followed by the Boys’ Brigade, which focused more on physical and military training.
-The first girls’ organisation was the YWCA.
-It provided accommodation and support for young working women.
+The first girls’ organisation was the YWCA, which provided accommodation and support for young working women.
 Other girls’ organisations taught domestic skills and Bible studies.

 Scouts became the most popular youth group for boys when it was established in 1908.
-A girls’ branch, the Girl Peace Scouts, was set up the next year.
+A girls’ branch, the Girl Peace Scouts, was set up in 1909.
 This merged with Girl Guides when they started in 1932.
 Like Scouts, Girl Guides focused on practical skills and the outdoors.

 Challenges to youth groups